IBM/predict-insurance-charges-with-autoai/README.md

 * This takes you to the Watson Studio tooling.
 There you see a heading that says `Start by creating a project` and a button that says `Create Project`.
 Click on `Create a Project`.
 Next click on `Create an Empty project`.

 * On the create a new project page, name your project.
 I named mine `insurance-demo`.
-We also need to associate a IBM Cloud Object store instance, so that we can store our data set.
+You also need to associate an IBM Cloud Object store instance, so that you store the data set.

 * Under `Select Storage service` click on the `Add` button.
 This takes you to the IBM Cloud Object Store service page.
 Leave the service on the `Lite` tier and then click the `Create` button at the bottom of the page.
-You are prompted to name the service, and choose the resource group.
-Once you are have selected a name, click in the resource group on `Confirm`.
+You are prompted to name the service and choose the resource group.
+Once you select a name, click the resource group `Confirm` button.

 * Once you've confirmed your IBM Cloud Object Store instance, you are taken back to the project page.
 Click on `refresh` and you should see your newly created Cloud Object Store instance under `Storage`.
 That's it!
 Now you can click `Create` at the bottom right of the page to create your first IBM Watson Studio project :)

 ![addData](https://media.github.ibm.com/user/79254/files/0e054500-8630-11ea-99dc-7e13ce87bd9d)

 * Once you have created your Watson Studio Project, you see a blue `Add to Project` button on the top-right corner of your screen.
 Click on `Add to Project` and then select `Data`.
-This brings up a column on the right hand side that says `Data`.
+This brings up a column on the right-hand side that says `Data`.

 * In the Data column, click on `browse` to add data from a file.
 Go into where you cloned your project from [Step 1](https://github.ibm.com/Horea-Porutiu/AoT-AutoAI/tree/master#step-1-clone-the-repo) and then navigate to the `data` folder, and then select `insurance.csv`.

-* Watson Studio takes a couple of seconds to load the data, and then your should see the import has completed.
+* Watson Studio takes a couple of seconds to load the data, and then you should see the import has completed.
 To make sure it has worked properly, you can click on `Assets` on the top of the page, and you should see your insurance file under `Data Assets`.

 ## Step 4.
-Create and Run Auto AI experiment
+Create and Run AutoAI experiment

 ![createAutoAI](https://media.github.ibm.com/user/79254/files/09409100-8630-11ea-804e-ad92728b7f26)

 * Once you've created your project, click on the `Add to project` at the top-right of your Watson Studio project page.
 This  pops up an image with different assets you can choose to add to your project.
-Click on `Auto AI experiment`.
+Click on `AutoAI experiment`.

-* This takes your to a page which says `New AutoAI expriment` at the top-left.
+* This takes you to a page which says `New AutoAI experiment` at the top-left.
 Name your experiment as you want.
 I named mine `auto-ai-insurance-demo`.

-* Next, we need to add a Watson Machine Learning instance before we can create our Watson AutoAI experiment.
+* Next, you need to add a Watson Machine Learning instance before you create the Watson AutoAI experiment.
 On the right side of the screen click on `Associate a Machine Learning instance`.

 * Same as before, select the `Lite` Tier, and click on the `Create` button at the bottom of the page.
 Name your instance as you wish.
 I named mine `machine-learning-free`.
 Choose the location and the resource group and then click on `Confirm` when you are happy with your instance details.